Ersobar/WowClassic/macro/macro.md

 ## unit id conditionals
 * [@focus] ADDED IN 2.0.0
 * [@mouseover] the unit which the mouse is currently (or was most recently) hovering over
+> Bugged when used in macro which is bound to Mouse 3, 4 or 5.
 * [@partyN] the party member with partyIndex N (1,2,3,4) excluding the player
 * [@pet] the current player's pet
 * [@player] the current player